coolboiime/tunnelChecker/README.md

 1. __CONTAINER_NAME__ - The container name that the script is being ran on (default is transmission-openvpn)
 2. __TUNCHECKER__ - The script location inside the Docker container (default is /data/transmission-home/tunchecker.sh)

-## How to Use
-1. Set the variables for the main and helper scripts.
-2. Move the two files:
+## Working Directories
 - `tunchecker_helper.sh` - This file can exist anywhere accessible.
 - `tunchecker.sh` - This file should exist inside the Transmission home folder.
-3. Use a task scheduler to run the helper script.

 ## Scenario
 Since the Docker container and the host cannot cross-communicate through the shell, the helper file runs the `docker exec` command to launch the script located inside the Transmission home folder.